francescogerardomarra/its/learning/docker/docker-vs-vm/why-use/why_use.md

 # Why Use VM?

 - **isolation and security:**
-  - VMs operate independently from the host system and other VMs;
+  - VMs operate independently of the host system and other VMs;
   - this isolation ensures that if a VM encounters issues (e.g., crashes, malware infections), it won’t affect the host or other VMs;
   - VMs are ideal for testing software or visiting potentially harmful websites, as you can experiment in a controlled environment without risking your primary system.
 - **cost efficiency:**